thoughtbot/superglue/docs/navigation.md

 ## `manual`
-Using `manual` with deferment means that a `remote` call will not take place, its up to you to fetch the node using `remote` yourself.
+Using `manual` with deferment means that a `remote` call will not take place, it is up to you to fetch the node using `remote` yourself.

 ```ruby
 json.metrics(defer: [:manual, placeholder: {total_visitors: 0}]) do